gijsoman/PlatformShootSkills/README.md

 # Controls
 'WASD' or the 'Arrows' to move.
 'Space' to Jump.
-'I' to open your inventory. (inventory is WIP so it can only store items.)
+'I' to open your inventory (I just started with the inventory so it can only store items).
 'Mouse' to look around.
 'Scroll' to zoom in and out.